 Key fobs aren’t the only devices changing the way we access and use our cars though, so modern technologies need to go hand in hand with new security measures - otherwise you run the risk of having your car stolen and having to make a car insurance claim.

-Keyless entry is now commonplace, while the likes of Jaguar, BMW and even affordable units from Nissan offer the ability to unlock a vehicle via a smartphone app – but of course this carries inherent risks alongside the convenience.
+Keyless technology is now commonplace, while the likes of Jaguar, BMW and even affordable units from Nissan offer the ability to unlock a vehicle via a smartphone app – but of course this carries inherent risks alongside the convenience.

 Of the stolen vehicles the company recovered in 2017, 80% were stolen without the use of the owner’s keys – some of which were unlocked using a relay device.